ravenfeld/android-SwipeRefreshMultipleViews/README.md

 A sample which shows how to use SwipeRefreshLayout to add the 'swipe-to-refresh' gesture to a layout with multiple children, enabling the ability to trigger a refresh from swiping down on the visible view.
-In this sample, SwipeRefreshLayout contains a scrollable GridView, along with a TextView empty view.
+In this sample, SwipeRefreshLayout contains two scrollable ListView, along with a TextView empty view.

 Pre-requisites
 --------------